svilupp/svilupp.github.io/scratchpad/running_70bn_parameter_llm.md

 AIMessage("Julia is a high-level, high performance dynamic programming language for numerical computing.
 It provides an ecosystem of open source tools built by the community.")
 ```

-The above code snippet allows you to download and run a massive 70 billion-parameter model right on your machine with just ~20GB of memory requirement.
+The above code snippet allows you to download and run a massive 70 billion-parameter model right on your machine with just ~20GB of memory requirement (it's slightly more than that but not 200GB like the original model).

+## Try the Rocket model

 If a 20GB model seems overkill for your needs, try the [Rocket model](https://huggingface.co/pansophic/rocket-3B), which is less than 1GB in size but still boasts 3 billion parameters.